daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 In addition to the audio based neural networks, I also trained a gradient boosting learner based only on the metadata associated with each call.
 I incorporated nine features to predict the primary labels in the training set, leaving out secondary ones (all data used).
 The features included:

-* 3 BioClims pertinent for bird assemblages ([Bender et al., 2017](https://www.nature.com/articles/s41598-019-53409-6)), forest type (categorical), grass cover, datetimes (e.g., 1-365), longitude, latitude, and elevation.
+* 3 BioClims pertinent for bird assemblages ([Bender et al., 2017](https://www.nature.com/articles/s41598-019-53409-6)), forest type (categorical), grass cover, datetimes (e.g., 1-365), longitude, latitude, and elevation. ([raw .tif files](https://www.kaggle.com/dryanfurman/geospatialdatabirdclef)).

 To extract these data I used the given coordinates to search for the associated faeture value on their raster surfaces.
 The BioClim rasters had a 5-arcmin resolution, while the land cover features were aggregated to match the BioClims.
 The numerical features were then subtracted by their mean and divided by their std so to z-score normalize the features.
 The Catboost model took approximately 1 hour to complete 1208 iterations on the GPU, with use-best-iteration enabled, yielding a f1 score of 0.18 on the randomly selected 20% validation set.

 (Figure to come)

-For the real-world, a full and accurate incorporation of ecology and biogeography would be essential for the product's stability over time (and domain shift).
+For real-world deployment, an accurate incorporation of ecology and biogeography would be essential for the product's stability over time (and domain shift).
 Postprocessing was then employed to further incorporate these trends, aimed at improving the incorporation of the geospatial constraints (see below).

 **Ensembling**